-The Notice of Allowance is a very important milestone for a trademark application that was filed on an intent to use basis.
+The Notice of Allowance is a very important milestone for a trademark application that was filed under Section 1(b) (intent to use).
 The Notice of Allowance essentially indicates that (1) the United States Patent and Trademark Office (USPTO) approved your application after examination, (2) your application was published for opposition, and (3) a third-party did not prevent the registration of your trademark.
 Although the Notice of Allowance brings you one step closer to the successful registration of your trademark, it’s critical that you understand what you need to do next in order to complete the registration process.

 When is the Notice of Allowance Issued?